Arman-Ahmadizad/Click-Target-Game/memory-bank/projectbrief.md

 ## Core Objective

-Create a simple, fast-paced casual game where players click or tap on targets that appear randomly on screen to achieve the highest score within a limited time.
+Create a simple, fast-paced casual game where players click or tap on targets that appear randomly on screen to survive as long as possible using a life-based system.

 ## Key Requirements